QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Related Work

 \section{Related Work}

-\paragraph{Quantum Machine Learning.} To the best of our knowledge, QCircuitNet is the first dataset tailored specifically for quantum algorithm design.
+\paragraph{Quantum Machine Learning.} To the best of our knowledge, QCircuitBench is the first dataset tailored specifically for quantum algorithm design.
 Previous efforts combining quantum computing with AI primarily fall under the category of Quantum Machine Learning (QML), which aims at leveraging the unique properties of quantum systems to enhance machine learning algorithms and achieve improvements over their classical counterparts~\citep{schuld2015introduction,biamonte2017quantum,ciliberto2018quantum}.
 Corresponding datasets often focus on encoding classical data into quantum states.
 For instance, MNISQ \citep{placidi2023mnisq} is a dataset of quantum circuits representing the original MNIST dataset \citep{lecun1998gradient} generated by the AQCE algorithm \citep{shirakawa2021automatic}.
-Considering the intrinsic nature of quantum properties, another category of datasets focuses on collecting quantum data to demonstrate quantum advantages since classical machine learning methods can fail to characterize particular patterns of quantum data.
-For example, \citet{nakayama2023vqe} created a VQE-generated quantum circuit dataset for classification of variational ansatzes and showed its quantum supremacy.
+Another category of datasets focuses on collecting quantum data to demonstrate quantum advantages since classical machine learning methods can fail to characterize particular patterns of quantum data. \citet{nakayama2023vqe} created a VQE-generated quantum circuit dataset for classification of variational ansatzes.
 NTangled \citep{schatzki2021entangled} further investigated different types of entanglement and composed quantum states with various multipartite entanglement for classification.
-While these datasets successfully demonstrate the supremacy of quantum computing, they address relatively niche problems whose practical applications are unclear.
+While these datasets successfully demonstrate quantum supremacy, the practical applications of the problem addressed are unclear.

 \paragraph{AI for Quantum Computing.} This research direction explores the possibility of leveraging AI to facilitate the advancement of quantum computing.
 QDataSet \citep{perrier2022qdataset} collects data from simulations of one- and two-qubit systems and targets training classical machine learning algorithms for quantum control, quantum tomography, and noise mitigation.
 LLM4QPE \citep{tang2023q} is a large language model style paradigm for predicting quantum system properties with pre-training and fine-tuning workflows.
 While the paradigm is interesting, the empirical experiments are limited to two downstream tasks: quantum phase classification and correlation prediction. \citet{furrutter2024quantum} studied the application of diffusion models \citep{sohl2015deep, rombach2022high} to quantum circuit synthesis \citep{saeedi2013synthesis,osti_1993220}.
 Scalability issues must be addressed to achieve practical and meaningful unitary compilation through this methodology.